dorama-dev/drama-diary-privacy/index.md

 #### 4.1 Local Data

 All user data (diary, ratings, bookmarks, watch statuses) is stored in a local SQLite database (Room) on your device.
-Google Drive backups are governed by standard Android settings and Google's policies.

 #### 4.2 Network Requests